 But the best question of all is: why aren’t the conveniences of modern life… convenient?

 In that sense, remotes are like keys and passwords.
 One is great, five is an inconvenience but fifty will lock you out of modern civilization.

 I finally found a suitable long skinny black remote with blue numbers and returned upstairs to find my wife settled comfortably on the couch watching her DVD.

 “Oh, you found the remote,” I said.

-“Naw,” she said, “your grand-daughter, Mattie, told me how to use the Smart Remote App on my phone.
+“Nope,” she said, “I called one of the grand-kids and they told me how to use the Smart Remote App on my phone.
 Now my phone controls everything.”